sphinx-doc/sphinx/Doc-3k/library/getopt.rst

    The return value consists of two elements: the first is a list of ``(option, value)`` pairs; the second is the list of program arguments left after the option list was stripped (this is a trailing slice of *args*).
-Each option-and- value pair returned has the option as its first element, prefixed with a hyphen for short options (e.g., ``'-x'``) or two hyphens for long options (e.g., ``'-``\ ``-long-option'``), and the option argument as its second element, or an empty string if the option has no argument.
+Each option-and-value pair returned has the option as its first element, prefixed with a hyphen for short options (e.g., ``'-x'``) or two hyphens for long options (e.g., ``'-``\ ``-long-option'``), and the option argument as its second element, or an empty string if the option has no argument.
 The options occur in the list in the same order in which they were found, thus allowing multiple occurrences.
 Long and short options may be mixed.

 .. function:: gnu_getopt(args, options[, long_options])